Katharine Hamnett: Monsanto

 In June 2014, Hamnett joined Nimrod Kamer to perform a stunt outside Hackney Town Hall, aiming to make Hackney Mayor Jules Pipe ban the weedkiller Monsanto Roundup being used in the borough.

+Personal life

+Hamnett has been married twice, to Richard Hamnett, a graphic designer, and to Jeffrey Pine, a painter.
+She has two sons.

 Awards and honours

 Hamnett won the first ever British Fashion Awards, and in 1996, was voted Britain's favourite designer by readers of Cosmopolitan.
 Hamnett was appointed Commander of the Order of the British Empire (CBE) in the 2011 New Year Honours, for services to the fashion industry.
+She renounced the honour in February 2024 in response to her perceived lack of action by the British Government in the war in Gaza.